LenhardErwan/InternshipManager/docs/index.md

 ### Mail interface
 To run **InternshipManager** on your machine, an SMTP client is required to send mail. **InternshipManager** sends mail to the admin when a new company account is created and to the company when the account is validated.<br/>
 If you just want to try our service, you can easily install and setup [MSMTP](https://help.ubuntu.com/community/msmtp) on your linux to work with PHP.
-(Check your `php.ini` file).
+(Check your `php.ini` file).<br/>
+**InternshipManager** will be using the mail you setup with your smtp to send mail to the admin and to the company.

 ---